deepskystacker/DSS/Installers/README.txt

 11. Change DeepSkyStackerLive so that the choice of using the Dark Theme is controlled by the user settings.

+12. Display the FITS FILTER name in the picture list control, for information only at present.

 Welcome to DeepSkyStacker 4.2.3

 ************** IF YOU INSTALLED 4.2.3 BETA 1 **************